-Sjogren's syndrome is an autoimmune disease which causes inflammation and dysfunction of the moisture-secreting glands of the eyes and mouth.
-Tears and saliva are decreased in people with Sjogren's syndrome, resulting in dry eyes and a dry mouth.
-This condition is often seen together with other immune system disorders, such as arthritis or lupus.
-Keep reading to find out more about Sjogren’s syndrome.
+Sjogren's syndrome is an autoimmune disease that causes inflammation and dysfunction of the moisture-secreting glands of the eyes and mouth.
+People with the condition have decreased tears and saliva, resulting in dry eyes and a dry mouth.
+The syndrome often occurs alongside other immune system disorders, such as arthritis and lupus.
+There are various causes and women over 40 are the most likely to develop the condition.

 An autoimmune disorder is when your immune system mistakenly attacks your body’s cells and tissues— in this case, it attacks the mucous membranes and moisture-secreting glands in the eyes and mouth.